hellowac/mapnik-wiki-zh-cn/WindowsInstallation.md

 ## Manual Instructions

- 1. Download the Mapnik binary
+### Step 1: Download the Mapnik binary

- 2. Place the unzipped folder into *"C:\mapnik-v2.2.0\"*
+### Step 2: Place the unzipped folder into *"C:\mapnik-v2.2.0\"*

- 3. Set your system and/or users environment variables:
+### Step 3: Set your system and/or users environment variables:

-  * Hint: _Control Panel->System->Advanced->Environment Variables_
+Do this at _Control Panel->System->Advanced->Environment Variables_

-   a.  add `;C:\mapnik-v2.2.0\lib;` to the `PATH` variable.
+- Add `;C:\mapnik-v2.2.0\lib;` to the `PATH` variable.
-    * Note: The `;` characters are separators so add them before or after other entries that may be in your `PATH` variable.
+- Note: The `;` characters are separators so add them before or after other entries that may be in your `PATH` variable.
 If you are only adding `C:\mapnik-v2.2.0\lib` (and your `PATH` has not been modified/added to yet then technically you can leave out the `;` until you add more entries.
-    * Note: you may also need to set your user path environment variable.
+- Note: you may also need to set your user path environment variable.
-    * If the variable `PATH` is not already present, add it.
+- If the variable `PATH` is not already present, add it.
-    * Setting this correctly allows the Mapnik python bindings to find the `mapnik.dll`
+- Setting this correctly allows the Mapnik python bindings to find the `mapnik.dll`
-   b. for PYTHON support add:
+- for PYTHON support add:
-    * PYTHON 2.7:   `;C:\mapnik-v2.2.0\python\2.7\site-packages;` to the `PYTHONPATH` variable.
+ - PYTHON 2.7:   `;C:\mapnik-v2.2.0\python\2.7\site-packages;` to the `PYTHONPATH` variable.
-    * Setting this correctly allows Python to find the Mapnik python bindings when you do `>>> import mapnik`
+ - Setting this correctly allows Python to find the Mapnik python bindings when you do `>>> import mapnik`

+### Step 4: Ensure PATH variables are correct

- 4. Open a new console by running "cmd" to test settings:
+- Open a new console by running "cmd" to test settings.
-  * Type "path" to make sure your PATH contains `C:\mapnik-v2.2.0\lib`
+- Type "path" to make sure your PATH contains `C:\mapnik-v2.2.0\lib`

+### Step 5: Test python import

+- Run `C:\Python27\python.exe`
- 5. Run `C:\Python27\python.exe`, then type at a python prompt:
+- Then type at a python prompt:

 ```python
 import mapnik
 ```

-  * If you get no error message, you made it!
+- If you get no error message, you made it!
-  * If you do get an error message, see *Troubleshooting* below
+- If you do get an error message, see *Troubleshooting* below

+### Step 6: Test demo program

- 6. open explorer, go to `C:\mapnik-v2.2.0\demo\python`, double click `rundemo.py`
+- Open explorer, go to `C:\mapnik-v2.2.0\demo\python`
+- Double click `rundemo.py`
-  * you should see several demo.* files output.
+- You should see several demo.* files output.

- 7. If you run into errors, confirm that you've added the right paths to your environment.
-  * Post further errors to the mailing list for assistance.
+### Step 7: Learn more

- 8. Head over to GettingStarted for your first tutorial on the Mapnik Python API.
+Head over to [[GettingStarted]] for your first tutorial on the Mapnik Python API.

 ## Trouble Shooting